What is developmental editing?

 - Make sure you’re both on the same page.
 Before your editor starts their developmental edit, you both need to agree on the direction that your book will take.
 The editor might later return with suggestions for where your manuscript could go — but if they don’t understand your initial vision, that’s a recipe for disaster.

 By doing your research and following a few simple tips, you can find a developmental editor who’s perfect for your project (at a price that you can handle).

 Should I get an editorial assessment first?

 If authors are not sure whether they’re ready for developmental editing (or if budget is a major concern) we will often suggest an editorial assessment.
 This is a service where editors do an overview evaluation of big-picture issues like characterization, plot, structure, and style.
 Their assessment is delivered back to the author in the form of an edit letter that provides detailed feedback and suggestions for revision.

 What is the difference between developmental editing and copy editing?

-Whilst all types of editing clearly have some overlap, there are crucial differences between developmental editing and copy editing.
-Copy editors are technicians of language.
-They look at a manuscript from the perspective of grammar, punctuation and diction (aka, word choice).
-Developmental editing is obviously also concerned with these detailed aspects of writing, but tends to consider all these elements under one umbrella.
-The copy editing that follows a developmental edit reviews the manuscript with a more single-minded approach, looking at grammar, inconsistencies and substituting weak words and phrases for more powerful alternatives.
+Whilst all types of editing have some overlap, there are crucial differences between developmental editing and copy editing.
+Copy editors are language technicians.
+They look at manuscripts from the perspective of grammar, punctuation, word choice, and consistency (did your character’s eye color change between chapters?).
+Developmental editors are also concerned with these detailed aspects of writing — but will tend to address them broadly.